Cruise the Errera Channel to Understand the Value of Protecting Antarctica

 Cruising through the narrow Errera Channel, surrounded by the west coast of the Antarctic Peninsula and Cuverville Island, leaves a lasting impact on the heart and mind.
 This enclave of tranquility and beauty, located off the Gerlache Strait, lies in the heart of the Antarctic Peninsula region and is one of the most breathtaking places to visit in Antarctica.

-The untarnished beauty of frosty peaks gleaming with shades of bright white and icy blue leaves you with the sensation that you’ve made it to the end of the earth.
-And, while exploring this, one of the most magical places to visit in Antarctica, the powerful silence is punctuated only by bird calls that echo against rocky landscapes.
-This humbling beauty makes it practically impossible not to experience a series of inspiring emotions.
-How does the Errera Channel make you feel?
+The untarnished beauty of frosty peaks gleaming with shades of bright white and icy blue leaves you with the sensation that you’ve made it to the end of the earth — and the realization that protecting Antarctica should be on every traveler’s mind.
+While exploring this, one of the most magical places to visit in Antarctica, the powerful silence is punctuated only by bird calls that echo against rocky landscapes.
+It all makes it practically impossible not to experience a number of different feelings.

 As one of our planet’s final frontiers, practically untouched by humans and home only to creatures that can brave the region’s extreme conditions, Antarctica is mesmerizing in its singularity.
 From vibrant sunrises and sunsets to the glistening of the ice and reflections on the ocean’s surface, guests are frequently amazed by the visual harmony of this intricate ecosystem.